Dharma Winds Zen Sangha Lineage

 Master Hsu-Yun (Deqing Yangche) (1840-1959)

 Hsu-Yun (Empty Cloud) is a well-known Chinese master of the 19th and 20th centuries.
 He is known for his arduous life’s work of revitalization of the Chan Buddhist tradition.
 Born in a Taoist family, he felt the need, after reading a book about the story of GuanYin in his family library, to practice Buddhism.
 He fled from home, leaving behind his two wives, and lived as a hermit in nearby forests and grottos.
 After several years of ascetic life, he met master Yung Ching of the Tientai Lineage who instructed him in Sutra study and Hua-Tou practice.
-After that he began his famous years-long journey to several Chinese places linked to important Bodhisattvas such as Putuo Shan, Nan-Hai, Wutai Shan, and many others (all the while bowing every three steps) to repay his filial debts and to deepen his understanding of Zen.
+After that he began a long journey to several Chinese places linked to important Bodhisattvas to deepen his understanding of Zen.
 From there he walked in pilgrimage through Tibet, India, Sri Lanka and Burma.

 He is said to have achieved enlightenment during a Chan retreat at Gaomin temple and since that time, he worked tirelessly to revitalize Chan Buddhism in China.
-He worked for the rest of his life at the reconstruction of the monasteries of the major schools of Chan which were in ruins (such as the monastery of the 6th patriarch Huineng and the monastery of YunMen).
+He worked for the rest of his life at the reconstruction of monasteries that had fallen into ruin.
 He also “re-established” the 5 traditional schools of Chan, transmitting the Dharma to his students and naming them abbots of these monasteries.
 He is very well known for his teachings on the combined practice of Pureland and Chan, especially through the Huatou method of “Who is reciting the Buddha’s name?”.
 He is said to have died at the age of 120.